 Why Did it Take so Long for Texas to Free Slaves?

-Whatever the reason, Texas was the last state in which enslaved people officially gained their freedom—a fact that is not well-known.
+Texas was the last state of the Confederacy in which enslaved people officially gained their freedom—a fact that is not well-known.
 “The observance is not widely known because Juneteenth is not celebrated in most of the U.S. and is only vaguely covered in history courses,” Hearon said.
 “When I attended high school, the only courses offered were African American Literature and African American History.
 I never knew Juneteenth was considered a holiday because we were never given the day off in observance.”

 CU Chief Diversity Officer Theodosia S. Cook discussed why Juneteenth, and the knowledge of its history, matters.
 “Juneteenth symbolizes freedom, but it also acknowledges that the United States of America was built upon the denial of freedom for Black people,” she said.